JohnStranahan/Java-Algorithm-Implementations/README.md

 # Java-Algorithms
-<b>CombinationsOfSteps.java</b> -  Two methods that return the total combination of steps one can take when making their way up a specified number steps.
+<b>CombinationsOfSteps.java</b> -  Two methods that return the total combination of steps one can take when making their way up a specified number steps in a staircase.

 <b>Fibonacci.java</b> - Finding the nth number in a Fibonacci sequence using both recursive O(2^n) and iterative implementation O(n).